steinst/AlignMan/README.md

 The input file should be a list of aligned sentences, separated by a tab.
 The sentences should ideally be tokenized.:
 `What can I order for you ?
-Hvað get ég pantað handa ykkur ?` `I 'll have one of those .    Ég þigg einn svoleiðis .` `If those men get away with that , they 'll be rich for life .
-Ef þeir komast upp með þetta verða þeir ríkir fyrir lífstíð .`
+Hvað get ég pantað handa ykkur ?`

+`I 'll have one of those .    Ég þigg einn svoleiðis .`

 `What are you worrying about ?
 Hvaða áhyggjur eru þetta ?`

 An example file is included, `examples/sentences.txt`.

-It is also possible to use untokenized sentences by adding the flag --tokenize.
+It is also possible to use untokenized sentences by adding the flag `--tokenize`.
 Currently it only supports English and Icelandic.
 It assumes the first sentence is in English and uses SpaCy to tokenize it, and that the latter sentence is in Icelandic and uses tokenizer from Miðeind to tokenize that.

 `--db-name dbname.db` changes the name of the output database from the default `alignments.db`.